Image: “Dutch Roll” by Picascho, wikimedia commons.

-Transport may be a victim of its own success.
-City roads are clogged with idling cars and trucks.
-Beijing traffic jams are so epic that one was made into a movie.
-In the film, the viewer sees a river of slow-moving shapes and colors—cars, buses, bicycles, trucks—stretching far out toward the horizon.
-Such a scenario is not unique to Beijing.
-Mexico City office buildings allocate 42 percent of the land they own to parking spaces.
+Environmentally, perhaps falling victim to its own success, transport may demand rebuilding.
+For example, the car.
+Maybe it was too popular.
+City roads are now clogged with idling cars and trucks.
+Some traffic jams are so epic that one was made into a movie.
+In the film, the viewer sees a river of slow-moving shapes and colors—cars, buses, bicycles, trucks—stretching far, becoming a streaming horizon.
+Actors in the film?
+Revelers and relatives returning to Beijing after the Spring Festival.
+Such a scenario is not unique, nor just appearing on holidays.
+Cars are likewise a fact of life in Mexico City, where office buildings allocate 42 percent of the land they own to parking spaces.
 Employees who commute to jobs in the Mexico City district of Santa Fe spend the equivalent of 26 days per year stuck in commuter traffic—more than all national annual holidays combined.
 Some workers pay 20% of their salary just for gas.

 Ships and sea-faring stories and discoveries are among the earliest records – the initial human migration may have been on foot, but targeted exploration was by water.
 Oceans crossed, waterways and canals signaled a new era, from the Grand Canal that transformed a region into a nation, to the Erie Canal that changed the American economy and created the power of an urban harbor connected inland through waterways.
 Cost and time of moving goods improved 95%.
 Can waterways prove effective in mitigating the effects of sea-rise?

-Internet and Satellite: connecting the world, the Internet moved even remote communities into the future via a cellphone and a screen.
-Comsat set the stage for ether to become our medium.
+Will the Internet make it easier to reach global agreements, even while concerns emerge regarding control and net neutrality?
 The ancient Library of Alexandria may have found its future in Instagram; the Greek chorus in Twitter.

 Milman, Oliver.
 “First deal to curb aviation emissions agreed in landmark UN accord: Global scheme, agreed by 191 nations, applies to passenger and cargo flights that generate more than 1,000 tonnes of greenhouse gases annually.”
 The Guardian.
 6 October 2016. https://www.theguardian.com/environment/2016/oct/06/aviation-emissions-agreement-united-nations/.